w3f/polkadot-wiki/docs/how-to-setup-a-validator-with-nginx-reverse-proxy.md

 ```

-You should see your validator's peers, and the p2p port you are using to connect to NGINX.
+You should see your validator's peers, as well as the p2p port you are using to connect to NGINX.

 ```
 2020-12-17 19:04:36  __ Imported #2940151 (0x14c5_f472)